CuriousJr101/ICP2017F/Homework/2/README.md

     'abcd'
 ```

 This commands constructs a 1x4 char array, for the variable *e*, and is added to the workspace.
-In the output the characters are squished together because that is just the syntax of Matlab.
-This is the first way of creating a char array and is a four-element vector.
+In the output the characters are concatenated because the characters are in square brackets.
+This is the first way of creating a char array.

 ```MATLAB
 >> f = ['abcd']